KonstaT/KonstaT.github.io/_devices/rpi4/AOSP13.md

 **Issues:**

 - Camcorder & some third party camera apps don't work with official Pi camera modules
-- Bluetooth can be toggled on only once per reboot
-- AOSP Calendar app crashes
 - SELinux is in permissive mode
 - Encrypting userdata is not supported
 - and more...